This article answers frequently asked questions about Azure Resource Manager templates (ARM templates).

 Is there a plan to support creating templates in YAML?

 Currently, there's no plan to support YAML.
-We believe the new template language will offer a solution that is easier to use than YAML or JSON.
+We believe the new template language offers a solution that is easier to use than YAML or JSON.

 Can I still write templates in JSON after the new template language has been released?